Preventing and treating osteophytes

-An osteophyte is a condition in the spine where a small, round nub of bone forms on the spine near the vertebrae.
+An osteophyte is a condition that can affect the spine where a small, round nub of bone forms near the vertebrae.
 Osteophytes, also called bone spurs, usually develop as the layer of cartilage on the facet joints — the joints that connect the vertebrae in the spine — wears down and allows the bones to rub against each other.

 Although the main cause of osteophyte development is the natural aging of the spine, there are several simple lifestyle changes you can take to increase your overall spine health and possibly prevent this condition.
 These changes can include: